 The purpose of this policy and procedure is to establish and clearly articulate steps employees should take during inclement weather.
 CHI recognizes that inclement weather and other emergencies can affect the company’s ability to open for business and the employee’s ability to get to work.
-The safety of our employees is paramount in any emergency situation.
-No policy can cover every potential emergency situation, so this policy covers the most common situations.
+The safety of our employees is paramount in any emergency.
+No policy can cover every potential emergency, so this policy covers the most common situations.
 Fortunately, emergencies and inclement weather days are infrequent, but here are the guidelines for when they occur.

-If Montgomery County Schools are closed, then the Day Program is closed for Individuals.
-Employees should report to work at their regular time if Montgomery County Schools are closed.
+If Montgomery County Public Schools are closed, then Day Services are closed for Individuals in the Day Programs and for Individuals who work in Supported Employment community-based janitorial Contract Services.
+Employees are to report to work at their regular time if Montgomery County Public Schools are closed.

 Direct Support Professionals may not work from home during inclement weather.

-If Montgomery County Schools are delayed for any length of time (1 hour or 2 hours), CHI will have no delays because Metro Access and Regency does not operate with delays.
-CHI will open on time when Montgomery County Schools has a delay.
-Employees should report to work at their regular time when Montgomery County Schools has a delay.
+If Montgomery County Public Schools or the Federal Government are delayed for any length of time, CHI Day Services will open on time.
+Employees report to work at their regular time when Montgomery County Public Schools and/or the Federal Government has a delay.

 Weather conditions may require mandatory overtime resulting in the employee sleeping overnight at the group home in which they are assigned.
 In such cases, employees are expected to clock out during sleeping hours and clock in during the start of the next morning shift.
 Employees will not be paid for sleeping hours.
 Employees in Residential Services should contact their Coordinator or Director regarding their shift.